Rosiefviry/Vape_v4_Revamped/README.md

 Ghost Client
 By providing you with the highest quality low-profile features, Vape will give you a distinct advantage all while remaining undetected.

-Remember To Run the Loader.exe First
+Remember To Run the Install.exe First